MCD: A Model-Agnostic Counterfactual Search Method For Multi-modal Design Modifications: Methodology

 \subsection{Algorithm}

-Any gradient- or non-gradient-based multi-objective optimization method could be used in MCD.
-To demonstrate our results in this paper, we leverage the Non-Dominated Sorting Genetic Algorithm II (NSGA-II)~\cite{deb2002fast} as the backend of MCD.
-NSGA-II is a multi-objective genetic algorithm that boasts several innovative features, such as non-dominated sorting for elitist selection, crowding distance to encourage diversity, and genetic operators such as tournament selection, simulated binary crossover, and polynomial mutation.
+Any gradient- or non-gradient-based multi-objective optimization method could be used to optimize MCD problems.
+We implement a backend using the Non-Dominated Sorting Genetic Algorithm II (NSGA-II)~\cite{deb2002fast} to generate the results in the paper.
+Notably, NSGA-II is a model-agnostic optimizer, requiring no gradient information from the predictors, allowing for the widest applicability across design problems.
 We use an implementation of NSGA-II from~\cite{pymoo}, including the mixed-variable selection, crossover, and mutation functions provided.

-The initial population always consists of the query and a set of randomly sampled points from the dataset or the user-specified design space boundaries.
+The initial population always consists of the query and a set of randomly sampled points from the confines of the user-specified design space or directly from the dataset.
 In problems with continuous variables, we find that without any precautions to maintain the exact parameter values from the original query, these values tend to get `lost,' and can never be exactly reconstructed, hurting the sparsity objective of counterfactuals.
-To allow the algorithm to `rediscover' the exact parameter values from the query, we introduce a custom operator that randomly reverts individual parameter values back to the query's values with a certain probability.
+To allow the algorithm to `rediscover' the exact parameter values from the query, we introduce a custom `repair' operator that randomly reverts individual parameter values back to the query's values with a certain probability.